 “The Tears of Saint Peter” by El Greco

 “The Tears of Saint Peter” by El Greco shows the saint in tearful repentance with the “Keys of Heaven” tied around his wrist.
 El Greco painted at least six different autograph variants throughout his career in Spain.
-In this painting St Peter raises his tear-filled eyes to Heaven, his hands joined in prayer.
+In this painting, St Peter raises his tear-filled eyes to Heaven.
+His hands joined in prayer.
 The background scene on the left represents the Magdalen returning from the empty tomb after receiving the announcement of Christ’s resurrection from an angel.

 Theologians of the Counter-Reformation used the tears of Saint Peter as a way of drawing a parallel between the saint’s weakness and mortal man.
 The tearful image was used to elicit an emotional response from the believer to the image and the church.
-El Greco made this subject, which was new in the Counter-Reformation period, one of his specialities.
+El Greco made this subject, which was new in the Counter-Reformation period, one of his specialties.
 This image of St Peter by El Greco is always shown with white hair and beard, and he often wears his yellow cloak over a blue tunic.

 Saint Peter (30 AD to 64-68 AD), also known as Simon Peter, was one of the Twelve Apostles of Jesus Christ, is traditionally regarded as the first Bishop of Rome.
 He is venerated as a major saint and as the founder of the Roman Church.
 In the Gospel of Matthew 16:19, Jesus says to Peter:

 “I will give you the keys of the kingdom of heaven, and whatever you bind on Earth shall be bound in heaven, and whatever you loose on Earth shall be loosed in heaven.”